-Your lawyer can help you file your claim, gathering the appropriate documents and filing with the court.
+Your wrongful death lawyer can help you file your claim, gathering the appropriate documents and filing with the court.
 They will research and compile evidence surrounding the death of your loved one.

 Once your initial claim has been filed the defendant—the person, persons, or organization you are seeking compensation from—will be notified.
 They will hire their own representation, and insurance information will likely be exchanged.